752963e64/journal/radbean_lock_1-07-2022.md

 - You can port to any languages! :D

 - It's the basis... ooof.
+Stuck to it :D

 - enjoy.